Intapp (NASDAQ:INTA) Updates Q1 2022 Earnings Guidance

 Intapp (NASDAQ:INTA) issued an update on its first quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $-0.080-$-0.060 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.070.
 The company issued revenue guidance of $56.50 million-$57.50 million, compared to the consensus revenue estimate of $55.48 million.Intapp also updated its FY 2022 guidance to $-0.330-$-0.290 EPS.

-Intapp (NASDAQ:INTA) last posted its quarterly earnings results on Tuesday, September 7th.
-The company reported ($0.19) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.48) by $0.29.
-On average, analysts anticipate that Intapp will post -1.36 EPS for the current year.
+Intapp (NASDAQ:INTA) last announced its quarterly earnings results on Tuesday, September 7th.
+The company reported ($0.19) EPS for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.48) by $0.29.
+On average, sell-side analysts forecast that Intapp will post -1.36 EPS for the current fiscal year.

 Intapp Company Profile